JoshuaPiinRueyPan/StatoilCompetition/README.md

 ## Setup
+1. Download the training set & test set from [Kaggle website](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/data).
+	Note: You should register the Kaggle as well as join this competition to download the data sets.

-1. At the first time, you should copy settings/\*.example to settings/\*.py as follows:
+2. At the first time, you should copy settings/\*.example to settings/\*.py as follows:
 	```Shell
 	$ cp settings/DataAugmentSettings.example  settings/DataAugmentSettings.py
 	$ cp settings/LayerSettings.example  settings/LayerSettings.py